CSALabsAutomation/azure-purview-labs/steps/04_registering-and-scanning-an-on-premises-sql-server-instance/documentation.md

-# Adding On Premise SQL Server as an asset to Azure Purview
+# Registering and Scanning an on-premises SQL Server Instance

 ## Introduction
 For this scenario, you'll use a self-hosted integration runtime to connect to data on an on-premises SQL server.